 For today, let’s talk about a few helpful ways to avoid the negative effects of the wintertime and stay productive for the whole school year.

-Firstly, you may want to ensure that you are well hydrated and comfortable enough.
-This could mean heating hot food at regular intervals, covering yourself with comfy layered clothes, or even opting for the right heating option for your door room or the house that you may have rented (check out heating oil payment plans here).
-Make sure that you don’t fall sick during this time as most of us are prone to catching a fever or cold.
+Firstly, you may want to ensure that you are well-hydrated and comfortable enough.
+Make sure that you don’t fall sick during this time, as most of us are prone to catching a fever or cold.
 One of the most obvious ways to counter the effects of less sunlight is to keep up your Vitamin D levels.
 Vitamin D is an essential part of maintaining a good mood, and a good mood is an important part of staying in a productive headspace.
 There are many ways to supplement your intake; consuming foods (like oranges) that are high in Vitamin D is one of the easiest.
 If that’s not enough, basic supplements are available, as are special lamps that simulate sunlight to help to body produce more.